 K Pod is presently composed of 15 individuals.
 During the summer, K Pod can be seen feeding on salmon along the west side of San Juan Island.

-L Pod is the largest pod and is composed of 32* individuals.
+L Pod is the largest pod and is composed of 34 individuals.
 L pod members often split up into matrilines and smaller groups.
-L Pod spends time on the west side of San Juan Island along with K Pod and J Pod during the summer. [*Solstice (L-89) was recently listed as deceased as he has not been seen with his family in several sightings.]
+L Pod spends time on the west side of San Juan Island along with K Pod and J Pod during the summer.

 Where do the orcas go in the winter?
 The Southern Resident killer whales spend much of the winter along the coast in the Pacific Ocean.
 This is because their main food source is salmon.
 Since the salmon numbers decrease in the Salish Sea during the winter, resident killer whales disperse and hunt for salmon in the open North Pacific.
 In past years, during the winter months, some Southern Resident pods have been as far south as Monterey, California and as far north as Southeast Alaska.